temetvince/x4/README.md

   - Torpedo - excellent vs capitals/stations
     - Great on Boron Threshers due to cargo capacity

-#### Note about Missiles on S/M Ships

-- When equiping S/M ships with missile launchers, when fighting against other S/M ships, missile lauchers mixed with other weapons will rarely fire missiles.
-They work fine against L/XL ships and stations or when the loadout has only missile launchers.
+*Note: When equiping S/M ships with missile launchers, when fighting against other S/M ships, missile lauchers mixed with other weapons will rarely fire missiles.
+They work fine against L/XL ships and stations or when the loadout has only missile launchers.*

 ### Turrets